2019 TRAVEL RESOLUTIONS

 GET A CREDIT CARD THAT AWARDS MILES

-Some credit cards give sign-up bonuses in the form of miles to new cardholders who spend a certain amount of money within the first few months.
+Some credit cards give sign-up bonuses in the form of miles to new cardholders who spend a certain amount within the first few months.
 Many U.S.-based airlines offer these types of cards, and many general rewards cards have incentives for travelers.

 USE UP VACATION DAYS